^

 • taking medications (amphotericin B);

-• kidney transplant nephropathy;
+• renal transplant nephropathy;

 • hereditary diseases (Ehlers-Danlos syndrome, sickle cell anemia).

-Symptoms of the renal tubular acidosis
+Symptoms renal tubular acidosis.

 Symptoms of renal tubular acidosis (proximal form) are often absent.